praerie/convex-hull/README.md

 ## Animated Convex Hull Construction

-[convex_hull_animated.py](/convex_hull_animated.py) visualizes the step-by-step construction of a convex hull using Graham's scan.
+[convex_hull_animated.py](/convex_hull_animated.py) visualizes the step-by-step construction of a convex hull using Andrew's Monotone Chain.
 Each animation frame highlights a point as it is evaluated for inclusion: it is added if it maintains a counterclockwise turn or removed if it introduces a concave (clockwise) turn.

 ### Steps:
 1. Sort points by x-coordinate (and y if tied) to establish a processing order.